 Alex Wahl is excited to continue his music education studies as part of Studio Nelsen this year.
 Although born in Norway, Alex grew up in League City, Texas, and began playing the horn at age 11.
 He graduated from Clear Creek High School in 2013, where he was principal horn of the Wind Ensemble, which was selected to perform at the 2013 Midwest Clinic/Convention in Chicago.
 Alex was a member of the TMEA All-State Symphonic Band and Symphony Orchestra as well as the Virtuosi of Houston youth orchestra.
 In 2011, Alex received a superior rating at the Texas State Solo & Ensemble competition.
+This past summer, Alex had the privilege of performing across the country with the Carolina Crown Drum & Bugle Corps.
 He looks forward to emphasizing performance while also focusing on his degree.
 In addition to his musical endeavors, Alex enjoys traveling, cycling, kayaking, hiking, and just spending time in the great outdoors.